hankster/Neckerworld/README.md

 Follow these steps to create and install the game server:
 ```
+# If you installed from the github zip file, rename the top-level directory:
+mv Neckerworld-main Neckerworld
 # Compile the multi-thread server code (has some errors)
 cd ~/Neckerworld/server/mtserver/mtserver
 make